felipeloha/samples/aws-quicksights/connect-to-rds-in-vpc.md

 5. Go to quicksights and create a VPC connection with the ID SG-1 and any subnet group which is used by your RDS instance See: (https://docs.aws.amazon.com/quicksight/latest/user/vpc-creating-a-connection-in-quicksight.html)

-6. After this you can check that a network interface was created with SG-1 allowing the desited incoming and outgoing traffic
+6. After this you can check that a network interface was created with SG-1 allowing the desired incoming and outgoing traffic

 7. Go to quicksights > data source and use the created VPC connection to reach your RDS instance